What Is a Pocket Listing and Why Would a Seller Use One?

 Possibility of underselling

-While there’s no centralized national data about homes sold that aren’t marketed publicly, individual MLSs report that more exposure and visibility equal better prices.
-A Bright MLS study of about 443,000 comparable home sales over a two-year period found that homes marketed through the MLS sold for nearly 17% more than homes sold off market.
+While there’s no centralized national data about homes sold that aren’t marketed publicly, individual reports show that more exposure and visibility equal better prices.
+A study of over 10 million transactions found that homes marketed through the MLS sell for more.

 May encourage dual agency

-On average, the commission for real estate agents nationwide is about 5.8%, typically calculated as a percentage of a property’s sale price.
+On average, the commission for real estate agents nationwide is about 3%, typically calculated as a percentage of a property’s sale price.
+For a transaction involving a listing agent and a buyer’s agent, that puts the total commission on the sale at around 5% to 6%.

-Although the seller covers this cost, which is deducted from the proceeds at closing, the listing agent does not keep the entire amount.
-Typically, the listing agent shares it with the buyer’s agent, and both agents then share a portion with their respective sponsoring brokers.
+Although the seller covers the listing agent’s 3% commission, which is deducted from the proceeds at closing, the listing agent does not keep the entire amount.
+Typically, the listing agent shares a portion with their sponsoring broker.
+The buyer’s agent, who receives a similar 3% commission for bringing a buyer to the table, shares a portion with their respective sponsoring broker.

-An agent who markets a property solely to their private network may have a better chance of keeping the full commission, but that also might compromise their ability to negotiate on a seller’s behalf.
+An agent who markets a property solely to their private network may have a better chance of keeping the full 5% to 6% commission, but that also might compromise their ability to negotiate on a seller’s behalf.

 Potential for fair housing violations